ecrc/ExaGeoStatCPP/USER_MANUAL.md

 * To change the installation path of the dependencies, use `-i <installation/path>` project_path/installdir/_deps/ by default on Unix systems.
 * To enable manually passing mkl as BLA vendor, add `--use-mkl` MKL by default.
 * To enable packaging system for distribution, add `-p` disabled by default.
+* To enable showing code warnings, add `-w` disabled by default.
+* To manually set mkl as blas vendor, add `--use-mkl`.
+MKL is required as blas vendor and it's automatically detected but in some environments it need to be manually set.

 ## Building